sandramsc/TrackHire/README.md

 ## CI/CD Pipeline

-Utilized Terraform, Docker, GitHub Actions, AWS EC2, AWS AWS ECR to create a complete CI/CD pipeline.
+Utilized Terraform, Docker, GitHub Actions, AWS EC2, AWS ECR to create a complete CI/CD pipeline.
 The pipeline automates the deployment process, ensuring efficient and reliable updates to the application.

 ## Authors